On logarithmic double phase problems: Energy functional and logarithmic operator

-\begin{proof} For the \textnormal{(S$_+$)}-property, repeat the same argument as before together with the compact embedding $\WHlog \hookrightarrow \LHlog$ from Proposition \ref{Prop:Poincare}.
+\begin{proof} For the \textnormal{(S$_+$)}-property, repeat the same argument as before for the gradient part together with the compact embedding $\WHlog \hookrightarrow \LHlog$ from Proposition \ref{Prop:Poincare}.
 The rest of the assertions follow in the same way as before. \end{proof}

+\begin{remark} As seen in the previous theorem, the operator $\tilde{A}$ has weaker properties than $A$.
+However, by choosing the space appropriately one can recover the original strong properties.
+For example, one could define the operator $\tilde{A}$ on the space of zero mean functions, i.e.